Batman Begins (video game): Plot

 Inside a run-down building full of explosives in Gotham City, Batman confronts a group of thugs working for Dr. Jonathan Crane.
 The explosives are accidentally triggered during the fight, setting the building on fire.
-Batman makes his way through the inferno and catches Crane, but he sprays him with fear gas, causing Batman to go psychotic and jump out of a window.

-The game then flashes back to a year ago in the Himalayas, during Bruce Wayne's training with Henri Ducard and the League of Shadows, led by Ra's al Ghul.
-When the League tasks Bruce with executing a criminal to complete his training, he refuses to do so.
-Upon learning the League intends to destroy Gotham, which they believe is beyond saving, Bruce refuses to join their cause, burns their temple down, and narrowly escapes with Ducard, leaving Ra's and the rest of the League to be burnt.
+Batman makes his way through the inferno and catches Crane, but he sprays him with a toxin, causing Batman to go psychotic and jump through a window.
+The game then flashes back to a year prior in the Himalayas, during Bruce Wayne's training with Henri Ducard and the League of Shadows, led by Ra's al Ghul.
+After refusing to execute a captive criminal as part of his training, Bruce discovers that the League has deemed Gotham beyond saving and is planning to destroy it.
+To stop them, Bruce sets the League's temple alight and escapes with Ducard, leaving Ra's and the rest of the League to die.

-After parting ways with Ducard, Bruce returns to Gotham and intends to fight crime.
-He sets up a base in the caves beneath Wayne Manor and becomes the vigilante Batman, inspired by his childhood fear of bats.
-He is aided in his crusade by his longtime butler Alfred and Wayne Enterprises archivist Lucius, who supplies him with advanced technology.
-Bruce keeps his Batman identity secret from everyone else including Rachel Dawes, his childhood sweetheart.
-A week prior to the game's opening sequence, learning that mob boss Carmine Falcone is involved with a drug shipment at the Gotham Docks, Batman captures him and leaves him for the GCPD to find.
-He then informs Rachel of the shipment, and provides her with enough evidence to enlist Sergeant James "Jim" Gordon, one of Gotham's few honest cops, to arrest Falcone.
+Bruce returns to Gotham, where he intends to fight crime and corruption; he sets up a base in the caves beneath Wayne Manor and becomes the vigilante Batman, inspired by his childhood fear of bats.
+He is aided in his crusade by his longtime butler Alfred Pennyworth and Wayne Enterprises archivist Lucius Fox, who supplies him with advanced technology.
+Bruce keeps his Batman identity secret from everyone else, including Rachel Dawes, his childhood sweetheart.
+A week prior to the game's opening scene, Batman, learning that mob boss Carmine Falcone is involved with a drug shipment at the Gotham Docks, captures Falcone and leaves him for the GCPD to find.
+He then informs Rachel of the shipment and provides her with enough evidence to enlist Sergeant James Gordon, one of Gotham's few honest cops, to arrest Falcone.

-Bruce is informed by Lucius of the theft of a microwave emitter from Wayne Enterprises, and pursues the thieves in his Tumbler, but discovers they used a decoy to lure him away.
-Batman instead seeks to learn more about Falcone's ongoing drug operation and his associates.
-He tracks down Walter Pfister and then Gordon's corrupt partner Arnold Flass as he attempts to blackmail psychotic serial killer Victor Zsasz into telling him about Crane, Falcone's new partner.
-Batman catches Flass and threatens him into revealing that besides drugs, Falcone's men are shipping some chemicals to Crane, who works at Arkham Asylum.
-Batman subsequently intercepts the shipment, and follows the helicopter used to transport it to Crane, leading to the game's opening sequence.
+Bruce is later informed by Lucius of the theft of a microwave emitter from Wayne Enterprises and pursues the thieves in his Tumbler, but discovers that they used a decoy to lure him away.
+Turning his attention back to Falcone's operations, he tracks down Walter Pfister and Gordon's corrupt partner Arnold Flass, who attempts to blackmail psychotic killer Victor Zsasz into telling him about Crane, Falcone's new partner.
+Batman catches Flass and threatens him into revealing that, besides drugs, Falcone's men are shipping chemicals to Crane, who works at Arkham Asylum.
+Batman intercepts Crane's latest shipment and follows it to Crane's hideout, leading to the game's opening scene.